MahnazJ/laravel-jobsite/README.md

 </p>

-A Job postings website built with Docker Compose services used:
+A Job postings website built with Docker Compose, services used:
 - mysql
 -phpmyadmin